 16. Can a process serving be avoided?

-Well, you need to think twice before you opt out for avoiding being served a court process.
+Ideally you should not avoid being served a court process.
 The law will eventually catch up with you.
 Even though you naturally don’t want to be served court papers or engaged in a lawsuit, yet you don’t have much say over when you’re being served the papers.

-Thus, the most reasonable thing to do is abide to the laws by simply acknowledge the process serving documents and sign it (if applicable), and follow the legal process to answer all allegations.
+With that being said, the most reasonable thing to simply acknowledge the process serving documents and sign it (if applicable), and follow the legal process to answer all allegations.

 17. How much does process serving cost?